 Cynthia has previously served as President and CEO of Congreso de Latinos Unidos.
 From 2008 to 2011, Cynthia served as Deputy Commissioner for DHS and was responsible for the oversight of what was then known as the Division of Community Based Prevention Services.
 She was instrumental in enhancing relationships with key stakeholders including the School District of Philadelphia, other City departments, and the provider community.

-In addition to her roles at DHS and Congreso, Ms. Figueroa has served as Executive Director of Women Against Abuse.
-Early in her career, she worked on the front line serving clients in a variety of settings, including programs for female offenders, persons living with HIV/AIDS and victims of domestic violence.
+In addition to her roles at DHS and Congreso, Cynthia served as executive director of Women Against Abuse.
+Early in her career, she worked on the front line serving clients in a variety of settings, including programs for female offenders, persons living with HIV/AIDS, and victims of domestic violence.

-The recipient of a prestigious Eisenhower Fellowship, Ms. Figueroa brings international leadership and recognition to DHS.
-She has also received the University of Pennsylvania Outstanding Leadership Award, the National Football League/Philadelphia Eagles Hispanic Heritage Leadership Award, the Peter B. Goldberg Aramark Building Community Executive Leadership Award and the Hispanic Bar Association La Justicia Award.
+The recipient of a prestigious Eisenhower Fellowship and a British American Fellow, Cynthia brings international leadership and recognition to DHS.
+She has also received the Ricard Salinas, Scholarship – The Aspen Institute, the University of Pennsylvania Outstanding Leadership Award, the National Football League/Philadelphia Eagles Hispanic Heritage Leadership Award, and the prestigious Peter B. Goldberg Aramark Building Community Executive Leadership Award.
+In addition, she was awarded the Hispanic Bar Association La Justicia Award.

 Cynthia serves on the USA Board of Trustees for United Way.
 She also serves on the Board of Directors of the Philadelphia Zoo.
 Most recently she was appointed by Pennsylvania Governor Wolf to serve on the Statewide Juvenile Justice Taskforce.

 Born in Arecibo, Puerto Rico, Cynthia and her family reside in Philadelphia.